English

 What are we studying?

-The Year 9 curriculum is organised into six units covering the requirements of the English National Curriculum and drawing on the advised learning objectives included in the new GCSE assessment framework.
+The Year 9 curriculum is organised into five, eight week units covering the requirements of the English National Curriculum.

 We aim to offer a wide variety of teaching and learning activities in order to engage all learners.
-Just a few examples of activities your child may learn through are: close reading of texts, cloze exercises, essay planning and writing, role play, group discussion, oral presentations, hot seating, and storyboards.
-All classrooms are equipped with interactive whiteboards and we have our very own computer room which students will visit at least once a fortnight.
+Just a few examples of activities your child may learn through are: close reading of texts, modelling, cloze exercises, essay planning and writing, role play, group discussion, oral presentations, hot seating, and storyboards.
+All classrooms are equipped with interactive whiteboards.

 Each core unit will offer a wide variety of activities to develop and improve students' Speaking and Listening, Reading and Writing skills.
 We hope to equip your son/daughter with an appreciation and enjoyment of the subject as well as skills appropriate to their GCSEs.